Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Wouldn't you say [T. Roosevelt] was the IDEAL person
-in all of history that $crooge could have gotten inspiration from?!
+Wouldn't you say [T. Roosevelt] was the IDEAL person in all of history that $crooge could have gotten inspiration from?!
 And when my research told me that he and $crooge were in the Badlands at the exact same time, it was irresistably obvious to base the tale on.

 <hr />

-<P> As for that scenery, there are sections of the Dakota Badlands
-that include all of the elements I used in the backgrounds.
+As for that scenery, there are sections of the Dakota Badlands that include all of the elements I used in the backgrounds.
 But they occur NOWHERE all TOGETHER as I depict them, particularly in that half-page shot.
 That was the ol' artistic license.

 <hr />

-<P> Disney is requiring Gladstone to alter the art on pages 3 and
-4 to remove the guns being pointed in $crooge's face.
+Disney is requiring Gladstone to alter the art on pages 3 and 4 to remove the guns being pointed in $crooge's face.
 Apparently it's okay to show guns, but they can only be used for shooting into the ceiling to get people's attention or something.
 I think they'll take